Qbop981001/emotion-aware-eca/README.md

 We also conduct experiments and report comparative results on this data split in our paper.
 The code is located in  ```emotion-aware-ecpe-split20```, and the implementation procedure is the same as mentioned above.

-## Multi-label learning scheme in the previous version

-In our previous version, we employed a different model architecture.
-Actually, we also tried to implement a multi-label learning scheme in previous experiments while the results were not satisfying, thus, we reported the negative results in the appendix of our previous version.

-However, we found that the unsatisfying results were due to **wrong code implementation** of the multi-label learning scheme (we passed wrong parameter to function `BertModel.from_pretrained()`, leading to the fact we did not download the right bert model).
-After we modified the code, we found that the results have become reasonable as reported in the current version.